paritytech/substrate-contracts-node/README.md

 * _With each start of the node process the chain starts from genesis ‒ so no chain state is retained, all contracts will be lost!
 If you want to retain chain state you have to supply a `--base-path`._
+* For `pallet_contracts::Config` we increased the allowed contract sizes.
+This avoids running into `CodeTooLarge` when uploading contracts during development.
+  See the comment in [`runtime/src/lib.rs`](https://github.com/paritytech/substrate-contracts-node/blob/main/runtime/src/lib.rs) for more details.

 If you are looking for a node suitable for production see these configurations: